 H.I.H.
 Princess Takamado is appointed as honorary adviser to the YNSO.

-The YNSO performs major concert series at Suntory Hall in Akasaka, Tokyo, the Tokyo Metropolitan Theatre, also in Tokyo, and Yokohama Minato Mirai Hall in Yokohama, among other venues.
-To showcase the allure of classical music, the orchestra's repertoire ranges from popular classical works to little-known pieces.
-It has received many honors and awards, including a National Arts Festival Grand Prize sponsored by the Agency for Cultural Affairs of Japan and a Music Pen Club Japan Award.
+The YNSO performs major concert series at Suntory Hall, the Tokyo Metropolitan Theatre, and Yokohama Minato Mirai Hall among other venues.
+To showcase the allure of classical music, the orchestra's repertoire ranges from popular classical works to less-known pieces.
+It has received many honors and awards including the National Arts Festival Grand Prize sponsored by the Agency for Cultural Affairs of Japan and the Music Pen Club Japan Award.

-Subscription concerts and other performances by the orchestra are broadcast on NTV and BS Nippon Television Network in the "Yomikyo (YNSO) Symphonic Live" series.
+Subscription concerts and other performances by the orchestra are broadcast on NTV and BS Nippon Television Network in the "Yomikyo (YNSO) Premier" series.
 The YNSO also produces concert CDs and DVDs.

-The YNSO actively contributes to society.
+The YNSO also actively contributes to society.
 To that end, the orchestra offers "YNSO 'Heartful' Concert" performances for cancer patients and their families at hospitals throughout Japan in cooperation with the charity Shoriki Welfare Foundation as well as "YNSO Friendship Concerts" at elementary and junior high schools.
 In addition, it provides "Salon Concerts" or small ensemble performances at various communities' medium-sized halls.
-Thus, the YNSO spares no effort to expand its cultural involvement with society.
+The YNSO spares no effort to expand its cultural involvement with society.